agile-ts/agile/README.md

 <br />
 <img src="static/documentation_header.png" alt="Documentation">

-If AgileTs sounds interesting to you and you want to find out more.
+If AgileTs sounds interesting to you.
 Checkout our **[docs](https://agile-ts.org/docs/)**.
+And I am sure you will be able to use it in no time.
 If you have any questions don't mind joining our [Discord Community](https://discord.gg/FTqeMNCxw7).